-1.3.
+1.2.
 Supp does not serve as an employer of any User on the Supp Platform and Users are in no way legally affiliated with Supp other than as may be described by the Terms & Conditions.
-Users agree that neither they, nor Supp, intends to create an independent contractor relationship, partnership, joint venture, employer-employee, principal-agent or franchise relationship and thus no such relationships are created.
-Supp expressly disclaims any contract, tort or any statutory liability arising in any dispute between Users of the Supp Platform and we reiterate that Supp only provides the services on the Supp Platform to facilitate a Hirer to find a Worker who is seeking to perform the shift.
+Users agree that neither they nor Supp, intends to create an independent contractor relationship, partnership, joint venture, employer-employee, principal-agent or franchise relationship and thus no such relationships are created.
+Supp expressly disclaims any contract, tort or any statutory liability arising in any dispute between Users of the Supp Platform and we reiterate that Supp only provides the services on the Supp Platform to facilitate a Business to find an Individual who is seeking to perform the shift.

 2. USING THE PLATFORM

 2.1.
-A Hirer who needs a shift performed must first create an account with Supp.
-After Supp has approved the account, a Hirer may create and post a shift ad (“Posted Shift”) which includes date, start time, finish time, hourly rate and role competency, with a description of the service, as described in clause 8.1 of this Agreement.
-A Hirer cannot update a Posted Shift after it has been published, but they may cancel the shift at any time.
-Supp may also act on behalf of a Hirer to cancel or post a shift.
-A Hirer may offer a Worker the shift after reviewing their profile using the functionality on the Supp Platform.
-The Hirer may withdraw their offer anytime before the Worker has accepted the shift.
+A Business who needs a shift performed must first create an account with Supp.
+After Supp has approved the account, a Business may create and post a shift ad (“Posted Shift”) which includes the date, start time, finish time, hourly rate and role competency, with a description of the service, as described in clause 8.1 of this Agreement.
+A Business cannot update a Posted Shift after it has been published, but they may cancel the shift at any time.
+Supp may also act on behalf of a Business to cancel or post a shift.
+A Business may offer an Individual the shift after reviewing their profile using the functionality on the Supp Platform.
+The Business may withdraw their offer anytime before the Individual has accepted the shift.
 If there are no applications for a Posted Shift before the start time, the shift will expire.
-A Hirer should be familiar with Supp’s Community Guidelines before using the Supp Platform.
+A Business should be familiar with Supp’s Community Guidelines before using the Supp Platform.

 2.3.
-After a Worker accepts the offer from the Hirer, both Users can communicate privately using each other’s mobile number.
+After an Individual accepts the offer from the Business, both Users can communicate privately using each other’s mobile number.

 2.4.
-Once a Worker has accepted an Application from a Worker then the Hirer and the Worker will be deemed to have entered into a separate contract under which the Hirer agrees to purchase, and the Worker agrees to provide the Hirer with the services on a casual basis with no guarantee of ongoing or regular work following the completion of the Posted Shift ("Shift Contract").
-The terms of the Shift Contract incorporate the terms of the Posted Shift described in clause 8.1 and the additional terms set out in clause 8.2 of this Agreement and any additional terms and conditions agreed between the Hirer and the Worker.
+Once an Individual has accepted an Application from a Business then the Business and the Individual will be deemed to have entered into a separate contract under which the Business agrees to purchase, and the Individual agrees to provide the Business with the services on an independent contract basis with no guarantee of ongoing or regular work following the completion of the Posted Shift ("Shift Contract").
+The terms of the Shift Contract incorporate the terms of the Posted Shift described in clause 8.1 and the additional terms set out in clause 9.2 of this Agreement and any additional terms and conditions agreed between the Business and the Individual.
 Users agree not to enter into any contractual provisions in a Shift Contract that conflict with this Agreement.
-If the Hirer pays any tips to the Worker, that will be on top of the hourly rate agreed to in the Shift Contract.
-The Worker must provide the services to the Hirer in accordance with the Shift Contract, unless the services are prohibited by law, by this Agreement, an agreement between the User and a Third Party Provider or by any of our Policies.
-The terms of this Agreement incorporated into a Shift Contract take priority over any other terms agreed between a Hirer and a Worker in the Shift Contract to the extent of any inconsistency.
+If the Business pays any tips to the Individual, that will be on top of the hourly rate agreed to in the Shift Contract.
+The Individual must provide the services to the Business in accordance with the Shift Contract, unless the services are prohibited by law, by this Agreement, an agreement between the User and a Third Party Provider or by any of our Policies.
+The terms of this Agreement incorporated into a Shift Contract take priority over any other terms agreed between a Business and an Individual in the Shift Contract to the extent of any inconsistency.

 2.5.
-Once a Worker has provided the services requested by a Hirer in accordance with the Shift Contract, the Worker should verbally confirm the final duration of the shift with the Hirer before leaving the venue, factoring in any breaks.
-If the actual shift duration differs to what was agreed to in the Shift Contract, the Hirer will reflect this variation when they confirm the total hours.
-If a Hirer does not submit the correct duration when they end the shift, this will constitute a breach of the Shift Contract.
-By submitting the hours worked, the Hirer also triggers payment for the services.
-The Hirer will pay the funds to the Worker after the deduction of the relevant fees set out in the Service Fee Schedule and described in Fees below ("Service Fees").
+Once an Individual has provided the services requested by a Business in accordance with the Shift Contract, the Individual must confirm the final duration of the shift with the Business before leaving the venue or event site, factoring in any breaks.
+If the actual shift duration differs to what was agreed to in the Shift Contract, the Business will reflect this variation when they confirm the total hours in the app.
+If a Business does not submit the correct duration when they end the shift, this will constitute a breach of the Shift Contract.
+By submitting the hours worked, the Business also triggers payment for the services.
+The Business will pay the funds to the Individual after the deduction of the relevant fees set out in the Service Fee Schedule and described in Fees below ("Service Fees").
 Supp uses Stripe Payments to facilitate this transfer of funds.
-After the transaction is concluded by the Hirer, both the Worker and Hirer are mandated to provide a review of each other using the 5 Star Reputation System and as an optional extra, they are encouraged to provide a short written review.
+After the transaction is concluded by the Business, both the Individual and Business are mandated to provide a review of each other using the 5 Star Reputation System and as an optional extra, they are encouraged to provide a short written review.
 Supp may contact Users to remind them to complete a Supp service review.

 2.6.
-Following the completion of a shift, an automated shift summary is sent to both Users, including the relevant information about the Worker for the Hirer to legally complete any administration for the shift, including information and documentation in relation to compliance with the income tax legislation or the GST requirements of the A New Tax System (Goods and Services Tax) Act 1999 (Cth).
-If the Hirer requires more information about the Worker, it is the Hirer’s responsibility to request this information from the Worker.
-Supp takes no responsibility for the Hirer and Worker failing to perform their own administration to ensure all shifts are legal and comply with relevant legislation.
+Following the completion of a shift, an automated shift summary is sent to both Users via email, including the relevant information about the Individual for the Business to legally complete any administration for the shift, including information and documentation in relation to compliance with the income tax legislation or the sales tax requirements.
+If the Business requires more information about the Individual, it is the Business’s responsibility to request this information from the Individual.
+Supp takes no responsibility for the Business and Individual failing to perform their own administration to ensure all shifts are legal and comply with relevant legislation.

 2.7.
-The Posted Shift will include location of the venue where the shift is being performed will be visible to the Worker.
-A Hirer and Worker should never disclose personal details such as their full name, street number, phone number or email address in a Posted Shift.
+The Posted Shift will include the location of the Business where the shift is being performed so it is visible to the Individual.
+A Business and Individual should never disclose personal details such as their full name, street number, phone number or email address in a Posted Shift.

 2.8.
 The Supp Services may be reviewed and updated from time to time.

 3.1.
-Supp Workers are required to link a bank account to their Supp account prior to applying for any shifts.
-Similarly, a Hirer must link a valid credit/ debit card to their account prior to offering a shift to a Worker.
-It is the responsibility of the Hirer and Worker to ensure that valid and accurate details are used.
-Supp takes no responsibility for payments made to the incorrect bank account, and it is the Workers responsibility to follow up payment with the Hirer when this takes place.
+Individuals are required to verify their ID and link a bank account to their Supp account prior to applying for any shifts.
+Similarly, a Business must link a valid credit/ debit card to their account prior to offering a shift to an Individual.
+It is the responsibility of the Business and Individual to ensure that valid and accurate details are used.
+Supp takes no responsibility for payments made to the incorrect bank account, and it is the Individual’s responsibility to follow up payment with the Business when this takes place.

 3.2.
-When a Hirer ends a shift and confirms the hours worked, the Hirer also triggers payment for the services.
-If that payment cannot be made for any reason the Shift Payment will be handled in accordance with this clause 3.
+When a Business ends a shift and confirms the hours worked, the Business also triggers payment for the services.
+If that payment cannot be made for any reason the Shift Payment will be handled in accordance with this clause

-3.3.
-If the Hirer or Worker want to cancel the Shift Contract and there is no dispute between the Users, they may do so by informing one another via mobile numbers and then cancelling the shift using Supp Platform functionality.
-In the event of a Worker “no-show”, the Hirer can end the shift and alert Supp of the “no-show”.
-In these cases no payment is made, and Supp will follow up with both Users in accordance with the Community Guidelines.
+3.3.3.
+If the Business or Individual want to cancel the Shift Contract and there is no dispute between the Users, they may do so by informing one another via mobile numbers and then cancelling the shift using Supp Platform functionality.
+In the event of an Individual “no-show”, the Business can end the shift and alert Supp of the “no-show”.
+In these cases, no payment is made, and Supp will follow up with both Users in accordance with the Community Guidelines.

 3.4.
-If, for any reason, the Shift Payment cannot be transferred or otherwise made to the Worker, the Hirer must contact the Worker and Supp to ensure both parties are aware of the situation.
-Shift Payment must be arranged at least 7 days prior to the completion of the Shift.
+If for any reason, the Shift Payment cannot be transferred or otherwise made to the Individual, the Business must contact the Individual and Supp to ensure both parties are aware of the situation.
+Shift Payment must be arranged at most 7 days after the completion of the Shift.

-4.2.
-Supp may elect to obtain its own insurance that may provide cover for Users.
+4.1.
+Supp has obtained a third party insurance policy which provides cover for Users when performing shifts on Supp.
 Terms and conditions for these Third Party Services are set out under www.suppapp.com/insurance.
-If the Worker is relying on any cover provided by the Hirer, Supp does not represent that the insurance offered by the Hirer is adequate or appropriate for any particular User.
-Each User must make its own enquiries about whether any further insurance (such as workers compensation or general liability insurance) is required.
+If the Individual is relying on any cover provided by the Business, Supp does not represent that the insurance offered by the Business is adequate or appropriate for any particular User.
+Each Individual must make its own enquiries about whether any further insurance (such as Individuals compensation or general liability insurance) is required.

-4.3.
-The Worker acknowledges and agrees that in the event that a Hirer makes a claim relating to any services performed by a Worker, and the insurance taken out by Supp (if any) responds to that claim then this clause applies.
-Supp may elect to make a claim under such policy and if the claim is successful, any excess payable in respect of the claim may be recovered by Supp from the Worker.
-Where Supp makes a claim and the insurer assesses that the Worker is responsible, Supp is entitled to rely on that assessment.
-If you do not pay any excess, Supp may also elect to set this amount off against future moneys it may owe to the Worker.
+4.2.
+The Individual acknowledges and agrees that in the event that a Business makes a claim relating to any services performed by an Individual, and the insurance taken out by Supp (if any) responds to that claim then this clause applies.
+Supp may elect to make a claim under such policy and if the claim is successful, any excess payable in respect of the claim may be recovered by Supp from the Individual.
+Where Supp makes a claim and the insurer assesses that the Individual is responsible, Supp is entitled to rely on that assessment.
+If you do not pay any excess, Supp may also elect to set this amount off against future money it may owe to the Individual.

 5. USER ACCOUNTS

 5.1.
 All applications to join Supp must be made through the Supp Platform, or the sign up feature in the mobile phone app, with real and verifiable information.
-Supp may perform background checks and vet Workers before accepting them on the Supp Platform.
-Supp User accounts can only be created in the name of an individual.
-However, Hirer’s including Owners and Managers may create a separate Business account.
-No more than one business account is permitted per location.
+Supp may perform background checks and vet Individuals before accepting them on the Supp Platform.
+Supp User accounts can only be created in the name of an Individual.
+However, Businesses including Owners and Managers may create a separate Business account.
+No more than one Business account is permitted per location.